 New York is a major agricultural producer, ranking among the top five states for agricultural products such as dairy, apples, cherries, cabbage, potatoes, onions, and maple syrup.
-New York State is the largest producer of cabbage in the U.S. The state has about a quarter of its land in farms and produced $3.4 billion in agricultural products in 2001.
-The south shore of Lake Ontario provides the right mix of soils and microclimate for many apple, cherry, plum, pear and peach orchards.
+New York State is the largest producer of cabbage in the U.S. The state, which has about a quarter of its land in farms, produced $3.4 billion in agricultural products in 2001.
+The south shore of Lake Ontario provides the right mix of soils and microclimate for many apple, cherry, plum, pear, and peach orchards.
 Apples are also grown in the Hudson Valley and near Lake Champlain.

 New York State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-New York personal consumption expenditures grew from $0.79 trillion in 2012 to $0.86 trillion in 2014.
-From 2013 – 2014, total personal consumption expenditure grew by 4.9%.
+New York’s personal consumption expenditure grew from $0.79 trillion in 2012 to $0.86 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 4.9%.

 New York: State government finances (2013)